panos21sk/Navaduel/README.md

 # NAVADUEL
-A 3D 2 Player Game made using Raylib
+A 3D 2-8 Player Game made using Raylib
+> [!IMPORTANT]
+> This was a University project for the Structured Programming (004) of the Aristotle University of Thessaloniki (AUTh).
+This project got the First (1st) place amongst others.
+Expect bugs.

 ## Chapters:
 * [DESCRIPTION](#desc)